Interactive Brokers Review 2026: The Pro Broker's Moat

 - Fractional shares for US securities

 That adds up to 170 markets across 40 countries in 29 currencies.
-If you want to buy Sony in Tokyo, Nestlé in Zurich, or BHP in Sydney — without routing through ADRs — IBKR is essentially your only mainstream option.
+If you want to buy Sony in Tokyo, Nestlé in Zurich, or BHP in Sydney — without routing through ADRs and paying ADR custody fees — IBKR is essentially your only mainstream option among US-domiciled brokers.
+The closest competitor on global access is a private bank, and a private bank's commissions are a different conversation entirely.

 Account types cover everything: individual, joint, trust, UGMA/UTMA custodial, Traditional IRA, Roth IRA, Rollover IRA, SEP IRA, SIMPLE IRA, plus institutional accounts for advisors, hedge funds, and prop trading groups.
 All individual and retirement accounts qualify for IBKR Lite.